ixofoundation/ixo-blockchain/x/iid/spec/05_params.md

 # Parameters

-The iid module contains no module paramters.
+The iid module contains no module parameters.